hphelion/documentation/cli.unix.articles.md

 ---
 layout: default
-title: "UNIX CLI for HP Helion Cloud: Articles on how to use the UNIX CLI"
+title: "UNIX CLI for HP Helion Public Cloud: Articles on how to use the UNIX CLI"
 permalink: /cli/unix/articles/
 product: unix-cli

 ---
-#UNIX CLI for HP Helion Cloud: Articles on to use the UNIX CLI v12.12
+#UNIX CLI for HP Helion Public Cloud: Articles on to use the UNIX CLI v12.12
 ___________________

 ###Important Notice###